gerardroche/gerardroche.github.io/_posts/2023-05-25-monokai-free-a-sublime-text-color-scheme.md

 ![Monokai Javascript](/assets/monokai-javascript.webp)

+## Adaptive theme

+Try it with the Adaptive theme for a more immersive experience.

+Menu → Preferences → Select Theme → Adaptive

 ## Making it your own

 > Color schemes based on the .sublime-color-scheme format are specified by filename only, not a package-based file path.
 This allows users to customize a color scheme by overriding variables or globals, and adding rules.